Stolz/Assets/README.md

 	Assets::add('twitter/bootstrap:bootstrap.min.css');

-Note all local assets filenames are considered to be relative to you assets directory so you don't need to provide it every time with `js/file.js` or `css/file.css`, using just `file.js` or `file.css` will be enought.
+Note all local assets filenames are considered to be relative to you assets directory (configurable via `css_dir` and `js_dir` options) so you don't need to provide it every time with `js/file.js` or `css/file.css`, using just `file.js` or `file.css` will be enought.

 You may add remote assets in the same fashion